Paran-oid/DSA/readme.md

 # TODO:

+- Make it so I pass the list (linked list or whatever) itself whenever I need to insert the type of a node/ or more instead of adding independant size of each thing
 - Forward every declaration and avoid using header files at any cost
 - Follow implementation structure like pthread_t where you pass item in parameter and return 0 or 1 to see if an operation was successful or not!
 - Make sure to add error checking for every malloc and make sure each gets freed